Chapter 14 : Familiar Faces

 The sorting hat was placed on her head and everyone watched, waiting to hear what house she would join.
 A moment later the hat’s voice filled the air with ‘Gryffindor!’ and the table exploded with cheers as the tiny girl rushed over to join her new housemates.
 She plopped right down next to Harry and smiled warmly before giving him a small hug.

 ‘I’m great thanks,’ he answered, smiling back at the small girl that he had rescued from the Merpeople in the lake two years earlier.
-‘You’ve grown so much,’ he added, ‘I barely recognized you.’
+‘You’ve grown so much,’ he added, ‘I barely recognized you on dry land,’ he joked.

-‘So ‘ave you,’ she said blushing and turning to Hermione to say hello.
+‘Oh.
+I recognised you right away,’ she replied blushing and turning to Hermione to say hello.

 Hermione, having also been rescued during the tri-wizard tournament, remembered Gabrielle and instantly started asking her questions about where she lived and why she wasn’t attending Beauxbatons like her sister had.
 Gabrielle told them all about her life in France, but every time Hermione mentioned Beauxbatons she evaded the question and changed the topic.

-The day seemed to fly by, as first they attended their first lesson with Fleur and learned some of the Charms taught at Beauxbatons, before going on to Transfiguration, Potions, and Care of Magical Creatures.
+The day flew by, as first they attended their first lesson with Fleur and learned some of the Charms taught in Beauxbatons style, before going on to Transfiguration, Potions, and Care of Magical Creatures.
 Even Defence was relatively uneventful, provided Professor Black destroying and reassigning Harry’s essay was not an event.
-Snape was unusually civil toward him, placing Harry on edge for the rest of day.
+Snape was also unusually civil toward him, placing Harry on edge for the rest of day.

-Gabrielle seemed to be fitting in with the other first year girls and Marc had returned that day after lunch.
-When questioned about his whereabouts he simply told them that he was visiting with his aunt in St. Mungos and Harry felt foolish for thinking that there was more to it.
-Harry had his second meeting with McGonagall that night and then practiced his Occlumency before going to bed.
-It looked like things were finally normal at Hogwarts.
+Gabrielle seemed to be fitting in well with the other first year girls and Marc had reappeared that day after lunch.
+When questioned about his whereabouts he simply told them that he had visited with his aunt in St. Mungos and Harry felt foolish for thinking that there was more to it.
+It looked like things were finally approaching normal at Hogwarts.

 The next day was very much the same, speeding by and leaving Harry with yet another essay to write.
-At this rate, he would know about the entire world’s unforgivables by the end of next week.
+At this rate, he would know about the entire world’s unforgivables within a week.

 ‘An hour and a half.
 McGonagall gave him a note to excuse him half an hour early.
 I guess she really wants a great team this year.’
 They all laughed as they walked onto the freshly cut grass below the spectator stands and toward Ron, who was now dragging the quidditch trunk across the field toward them.